 3)Use strong and secure passwords

-Using your friends or your crushes name is not the way to select passwords.
+Using your friend’s or your crush’s name is not the way to select passwords.
 Passwords need to be complicated so that they do not get hacked.
 In many cases, girls are blackmailed by their accounts getting hacked by hackers because they did not use a strong password.
 All social media passwords should be complicated and secure.

 4) Verify with senders before opening attachments.